Jiaaqiliu/Awesome-VLA-Robotics/README.md

 # Awesome VLA for Robotics

 A comprehensive list of excellent research papers, models, datasets, and other resources on Vision-Language-Action (VLA) models in robotics.
+The relevant survey paper will be released soon.
 Contributions are welcome!

 ## Table of Contents